 What You Should Know About Graduating From College in Ohio

-Understanding post-graduation employment opportunities can be helpful when determining in which state you should study.
+Understanding post-graduation employment opportunities can be helpful when determining which state you should study in.
 Gain insight into the job market by researching the biggest industries in Ohio.
 According to an October 2020 survey, the top five industries in Ohio are trade, transportation and utilities; education and health services; goods-producing services; government; and professional and business services.

 There are many high-earning jobs available to individuals in Ohio who hold a bachelor’s degree.
 The five fastest-growing careers in Ohio are information security analyst, operations research analyst, personal financial advisor, actuary, and real estate appraiser.